Dhruv-Datta/Rebrandly-Application/README.md

 This will create a new exe file in a DICT folder in the folder you run the python code in.
 You can move this exe file anywhere you would like.

-I would reccomend creating a shortcut for this application so that whenever you would like to create a new link it is instantanously opened with a hotkey.
+I would recommend creating a shortcut for this application so that whenever you would like to create a new link it is instantanously opened with a hotkey.

 ## Rebrandly Text Integration